xnvme/aisio/docs/src/background.md

 (sec-background)=
 # Background

-Modern high-performance systems rely on a coordinated set of hardware and software components that span compute devices, memory hierarchies, interconnects, storage controllers, operating-system services, and application frameworks.
-Understanding how these layers interact, and the constraints each one imposes on data movement and control, is essential for interpreting the design and mechanisms introduced later in AiSIO.
 This Background section provides a bottom-up technical foundation: it reviews the PCIe transport on which devices communicate, the execution and memory models of CPUs and accelerators, the behavior of NVMe controllers, the structure of file systems and block devices, and the interfaces through which software initiates and manages I/O. Readers already familiar with these topics may proceed directly to the architecture, while others may return here as needed when later sections depend on concepts introduced in this groundwork.

 ## PCIe